At every networking meeting whether large or small there will always be people who see it purely as a sales pitch opportunity.

 10. Overall, forget the sale – just concentrate on them.

-PS: Don’t forget to download your free 19 page report ‘How to stop your team negotiating money away’ by clicking here
+PS: Don’t forget to download your free negotiation skills audit by clicking here